Acquiring Bone

 The yellowish color inside and outside the scull cup is applied with saffron color to protect humid weather and fungus, which can be cleaned by warm water and any type of mild soap, should one wish to maintain the original color of the cup.

 Beneath the outer portion of the cup, one, two or three tiny holes are visible to determine the grading of the scull cups.
 There are three different categories or grades of skull cups.
-Scull cups with three holes are graded as One (Doombur Chigpa), two holes are graded as Two (Doombur Ngeepa) and one hole are graded as Three (Doombur Sumpa).
+Scull cups with three SUTURES are third grade (Dumbur Sumpa), two SUTURES are second grade (Dumbur Nyipa) and one single SUTURE (all fused)are graded as grade one (Dumbur Chikpa).